Oregon Sports Betting

 In 2005, the Oregon legislature passed a bill (HB 3466) that banned sports wagering effective 1 July 2007.

 In April 2019, the Oregon Lottery Commission approved the lottery’s recommendation to award the state’s sports betting contract to SBTech.
-Lottery officials expect to start installing sports betting games in the restaurants and retailers that currently sell lottery games by the fall.
+Oregon Lottery controls all betting on sports and there is no betting on college sports allowed in Oregon.

 Casino City is an independent directory and information service free of any gaming operator's control.
 Warning: You must ensure you meet all age and other regulatory requirements before entering a Casino or placing a wager.
 There are hundreds of jurisdictions in the world with Internet access and hundreds different games and gambling opportunities available on the Internet.
 YOU are responsible for determining if it is legal for YOU to play any particular games or place any particular wager.
 Please play responsibly.